Luke Littler hinted he would take sporting world by storm at three years old

 Luke Littler gave a big hint that he was going to take the sporting world by storm when he was just three years old.

-The 16-year-old from Warrington has enjoyed an historic run to the semi-final of the World Championship at Alexandra Palace, becoming the youngest player to ever do so.
+The 16-year-old from Warrington has enjoyed an historic run to the final of the World Championship at Alexandra Palace, becoming the youngest player to ever do so.

-Nicknamed ‘The Nuke’, he is just now two wins away from producing one of the greatest sporting stories of all time.
+Nicknamed ‘The Nuke’, he is just now one win away from producing one of the greatest sporting stories of all time.

 He has always been a star in the making as videos have emerged of him throwing darts as a toddler and imitating Raymond Van Barneveld’s famous celebration after he won his 2007 world title.